vircon32/ConsoleSoftware/Bios/BiosWithoutLogo/Readme.txt

     to developers, who will often do frequent changes and tests.
 This BIOS will save them the time of waiting for the logo every single time they do a new test.

+    Current version is 1.1.
+Previous version incorrectly used global variables and had a but showing hex numbers in CPU error messages.
+Both issues have been fixed now.

 ------------------------------------------------------------